FernandoBasso/devnotes/content/Exercism/JavaScript/Lasagna Master Exercism Solution in JavaScript.md

 }
 ```

-Noe we could simply do `factor / 2` inside the loop itself, but we chose to use a variable for it for two reasons: avoid the division over and over again on each iteration of t he loop, and to give it a self-documenting name.
+Note we could simply do `factor / 2` inside the loop itself, but we chose to use a variable for it for two reasons: avoid the division over and over again on each iteration of t he loop, and to give it a self-documenting name.